Top attractions

 • Sensory considerations: Basilica Cistern is dark, cool, and echoing; Hagia Sophia is typically calmer after 4pm.

-• Do Hagia Sophia first on Fridays: The noon prayer pause can compress later plans, while Basilica Cistern is easier to fit afterward.
+• Do Hagia Sophia first on Fridays: The noon prayer pause can compress later plans, while Basilica Cistern is easier to fit afterwards.

-• Use wired headphones: Underground signal can be patchy, so downloaded audio guides work more reliably in the cistern.
+• Use wired headphones: The underground signal can be patchy, so downloaded audio guides work more reliably in the cistern.

 • Photograph Hagia Sophia outside first: The fountain area between Hagia Sophia and the Blue Mosque gives the cleanest dome-and-minaret framing.